Environmental Protection Agency (EPA).

 B. What Decisions Have We Made in This Rule?

-We conclude that Alabama's application to revise its authorized program meets all of the statutory and regulatory requirements established by RCRA.
+We conclude that Alabama's applications to revise its authorized program meet all of the statutory and regulatory requirements established by RCRA.
 Therefore, we grant Alabama Final authorization to operate its hazardous waste program with the changes described in the authorization application.
-Alabama has responsibility for permitting Treatment, Storage, and Disposal Facilities (TSDF) within its borders and for carrying out the aspects of the RCRA program described in its revised program application, subject to Start Printed Page 17925the limitations of the Hazardous and Solid Waste Amendments of 1984 (HSWA).
+Alabama has responsibility for permitting Treatment, Storage, and Disposal Facilities (TSDFs) within its borders (except in Indian Country) and for carrying out the aspects of the RCRA program described in its revised program application, subject to the Start Printed Page 32248limitations of the Hazardous and Solid Waste Amendments of 1984 (HSWA).
 New Federal requirements and prohibitions imposed by Federal regulations that EPA promulgates under the authority of HSWA take effect in authorized States before they are authorized for the requirements.
 Thus, EPA will implement those requirements and prohibitions in Alabama, including issuing permits, until the State is granted authorization to do so.

-C. What Is the Effect of This Authorization Decision?
+C. What Is the Effect of Today's Authorization Decision?

 The effect of this decision is that a facility in Alabama subject to RCRA will now have to comply with the authorized State requirements instead of the equivalent Federal requirements in order to comply with RCRA.
 Alabama has enforcement responsibilities under its State hazardous waste program for violations of such program, but EPA retains its authority under RCRA sections 3007, 3008, 3013, and 7003, which include, among others, authority to: